-- Knowledge Hub on the DEterminants of Dlet and Physical Activity - Biomarkers for Nutrition and Health (BioNH) - European Nutritional Phenotype Assessment and Data Sharing Initiative - Intestinal Microbiomics - Nutrition and Cognitive Function (NutriCog) - Food Processing for Health - Malnutrition in the Elderly Knowledge Hub - ERA-HDHL Biomarkers for Nutrition and Health side of the food chain while FACCE-JPI's main focus is on the production side.
+- Knowledge Hub on the DEterminants of Dlet and Physical Activity (DEDIPAC) - Biomarkers for Nutrition and Health (BioNH) (projects funded) - European Nutritional Phenotype Assessment and Data Sharing Initiative (ENPADASI) - Intestinal Microbiomics (projects funded)

+- Nutrition and Cognitive Function (NutriCog) (projects funded) - Food Processing for Health (projects funded) - Malnutrition in the Elderly Knowledge Hub (MaNuEl)

+JPI HDHL focuses on the consumption side of the food chain while FACCE-JPI's main focus is on the production side.
 Nevertheless, both initiatives have a common interest in the impact of climate change on providing a sustainable food supply that has the nutritional requirements to ensure a healthy population.